How to Open a Nail Salon

 If you’re looking for financial independence and a rewarding career where you get to interact with people and help them look their best, then owning a nail salon might be the right option for you.
-This guide can help you understand what startup costs you’ll face, what skills you’ll need, and the steps you should take to prepare to make sure your nail salon is a success.
+This guide on how to start a nail salon can help you understand what startup costs you’ll face, what skills you’ll need, and the steps you should take to prepare to ensure your nail salon is a success.

 Nail Salon Overview

 Nail salons cater to a variety of audiences and offer scheduled appointments and/or walk-ins.
 Because many clients return repeatedly, nail salons can quickly build up a recurring clientele.
 From pedicures and manicures to detailed nail art, nail salons offer a variety of beauty and nail care services.

 Before you start your own nail salon business, do some local market research.
 Look at where competitors are located and assess whether there’s a need for an additional salon.
 Is there some unmet need or opening in the market you could fill?

 The nail service industry is a thriving market.
 According to Nails Mag, in both 2016 and 2017, Americans spent $8.53 billion on nail services.
 That figure represents a significant increase over the $8.28 billion that the industry brought in during 2013.

 In 2017, 56,386 nail salons were operating in the United States.
 Basic manicure prices averaged $20.93, basic pedicures averaged $33.56, and gels averaged $29.41 as of 2017.
 Some of the most common services offered at nail salons include manicures and pedicures, gel polish, nail art, acrylics, and hard gels.